top of page

 The Reader to host giant World Book Day event

-More than 1,000 youngsters are expected to attend a huge World Book Day celebration at The Reader next month.
-The Liverpool organisation is teaming up with the official World Book Day charity to present the event at Calderstones on March 5 as part of the National Year of Reading.
+More than 1,000 youngsters are expected to attend a huge World Book Day celebration at The Reader this week.
+The Liverpool organisation is teaming up with the official World Book Day charity to present the event at Calderstones on Thursday, March 5 as part of the National Year of Reading.
 It is the first time in the history of World Book Day that an event of this scale has been held in one location anywhere.
-A wide range of authors – including Jamie Smart, Hannah Gold, Matt Oldfield a
+A wide range of authors – including Jamie Smart, Hannah Gold, Matt O

 Liverpool improv actor plans marathon challenge for charity

-Actor and improvisor Trevor Fleming is set to raise funds for charity by embarking on a mammoth Improvathon next month – just hours after completing the Liverpool half marathon.
+Actor and improvisor Trevor Fleming is set to raise funds for charity by embarking on a mammoth Improvathon this weekend – just hours after completing the Liverpool half marathon.
 Fleming will attempt to create more than 300 improv characters in 302 minutes at the event on Sunday, March 15.
-Audiences at the challenge, which takes place in Studio 3 at the Liverpool Arts Bar in Hope Street, will be asked to offer one-word suggestions which he will spin into an immediate off-the-c
+Audiences at the challenge, which takes place in Studio 3 at the Liverpool Arts Bar in Hope Street, will be asked to offer one-word suggestions which he will spin into an immediate off-the

 St George's Hall Minton floor 2026 reveal details